outl1ne/nova-multiselect-field/README.md

 ## Features

-- Multiselect w/ search
+- Multiselect with search
-- Single select w/ search
+- Single select with search
 - Reordering functionality with drag & drop
 - Dependency on other Multiselect instances